infinity-9427/test-one/backend/README.md

 ```

 Complete website analysis in a single API call with screenshots, AI insights, scoring, and cloud storage.
+**AI analysis and cloud storage are always enabled** for comprehensive results.

 ## 🚀 Quick Start